 Because let’s be honest – there’s a lot of things that are wrong.
 There are a lot of things in this world that are wrong.
 There are a lot of things that can get our blood boiling, our hearts pounding, our anger kindled and our hearts heavy.
 Today in particular, my heart is burdened for the Kurdish people, for the children who have already died or watched their parents die.
 I hate war and what it does to humanity.

-But I look at my children and I see the hope in their eyes as they look to the future and they think about this world and I can’t help but think that all of my “here’s what’s wrongs” aren’t doing them any favors.
+But I look at children and I see the hope in their eyes as they look to the future and they think about this world and I can’t help but think that all of my “here’s what’s wrongs” aren’t doing them any favors.

 Even if I’m right about what’s wrong and even if it’s something they need to know is wrong, I’m beginning to think the conversation needs to start further back, before the wrong, to what is right.

 In the beginning, God created the heaven and earth…and it was good.
 Later on, sin entered the world, and it was wrong.
 But the wrong that came did not negate the good that was.
 If anything, the wrong that came showed us just how good the good was and our souls began craving that Good once again (Rom.
 7).

 But, if we taste that good, if we enter into that grace and once again experience all the good that God has to lavish on our souls, and then spend our days pointing out all the bad all around us…are we really living into the abundant life God has purchased for us?
 Shouldn’t the good be our launching point, not the bad?

 Hear me, I’m not saying we ignore what’s wrong.

 I’m not saying we excuse it or dismiss it or pretend it’s not there.

 In fact, I think we are actually called to speak out, to defend those who can’t speak for themselves, to be the voice to the voiceless and the friend to the marginalized.